"The children sat totally drawn into the juggling. The clinic for teaching juggling was wonderful." ~ St. Mary's Catholic School

 "Thanks for letting us balance the feathers.
 We have been trying all day to balance pencils, caps, rulers, markers, etc." ~ Your friends at Reading Cluster Program

-• Optimum class size is no more than 30
+• Optimum class size is no more than 30 per instructor

 • Minimum recommended ages: